ShahParin/AttendanceManager/README.md

-# AttendenceManager
+# AttendanceManager
-An attendence organiser android app
+An attendance organiser android app

 By Parin Shah and Datream Tanti